-I build software enabling people to create data visualizations in order to help everyone understand large amounts of data.
+I build software enabling people to create data visualizations in order to help everyone make sense of large amounts of data.

 I attended the University of Washington, and then earned a PhD from the University of Wisconsin-Madison.
-My experience includes creating visualizations for specific biological analyses, and using visualization to summarize large amounts of data to highlight trends, patterns, and anomalies.
+My experience includes creating visualizations for biological analyses and using visualization to summarize large amounts of data to highlight trends, patterns, and anomalies.
 Currently, I work as an R&D engineer for Microsoft's data visualization product, Power BI.